 - Damp Proofing

-Application forms, advisory documents and booklets are available from the Conservation Section of the Planning Department or on the conservation grant schemes page.
+Application forms, advisory documents and booklets are available from the Conservation Officer of the Planning Department or on the Conservation grant schemes.

 Any works to a Protected structures normally considered as ‘exempted development’ require planning permission.
 Such works include extensions to the rear, the erection of satellite dishes, even television aerials and so forth.
 Secondly, the newspaper advertisements and site notice must state that the structure is protected.
 Thirdly, all applications for the development of a Protected Structure (including the grounds in which the building is located) must be accompanied by sufficient plans, drawings and particulars to show how the proposed development would affect the character of the structure.
 It is not possible to apply for outline planning permission for development work on a protected structure.

 In the case of minor works to a protected structure i.e., repairs works, these can be carried out without planning permission only if the works would not affect the character of the structure or any element of the structure that contributes to its special interest.
 Section 57 of the Planning and Development Acts 2000 (as amended) allows for the owner or occupier of a Protected Structure or a Proposed Protected Structure to submit a written request to the planning authority to issue a Section 57 Declaration as to the type of works which it considers would or would not materially affect the character of the structure or any element of the structure, thereby clarifying which works would be considered exempted development.
 A request for a Section 57 Declaration can be made by completing the following application form.

 An Architectural conservation area is a place, area, group of structures or townscape that is of special architectural, scientific, social or technical interest, or that contributes to the appreciation of a protected structure, whose character it is the objective of a development plan to preserve - Section 52 (1) (b) of the 2000 Act.